 - 1. Whenever a budgeted promotional vacancy exists in the position of Police Sergeant, the City shall promote to fill such vacancy in accordance with the following: - 2.
-The eligibility list will expire on the last of the month, one year following the test administration. - 3.
+The eligibility list will expire one (1) year from the date it is posted. - 3.
 The City will announce sergeant examinations at least 90 days in advance of the examinations. - 4.
 Any promotional testing for such vacancy shall be completed within 120 days from the date on which the Chief determines that such promotional vacancy exists. - 5.
 A list of eligible candidates will be compiled in the order of the final cumulative score attained by each candidate upon completion of the entire screening process. - 6.
 The Chief will make promotions from the eligibility list and the Rule of Three process. - 7.
 List of study materials will be provided and advanced notice of the test components. - 8.
 At the time a new sergeant examination is given, all eligible employees who wish to be on the list must take the examination.
 No employee will be placed on the new list as a result of previous test scores. - 9.
 Should the list be reduced to one name, it will automatically become void. - 10.
-The current eligibility list will expire one (1) from the date it is posted. - 11.
+The current eligibility list will expire one (1) year from the date it is posted. - 11.
+Continuous service only applies to full time and sworn officers.
+Employment as a reserve or part time officer is not counted towards continuous service.
 Forty-eight months of continuous service with the City as a sworn officer and two previous performance evaluations with a minimum rating of fully successful or above or;